 - After the test drive, your technician performs a visual inspection of the turbo/supercharger system, air intake system, EGR system, and any other associated systems.

-- Upon completing the visual inspection, your technician uses their scan tool to check for proper boost pressure readings.
+- Upon completing the visual inspection, your technician uses their scan tool to check for proper boost pressure sensor readings.

 - Finally, your technician checks all mechanical systems in the turbo or supercharger, and the oil pressure and air intake system are checked for leaks or restrictions.